 Standard Cost Category (SCC) Worksheets

-Appendix 7 presents the Purple Line project cost estimate, based on the June 1, 2016 update of the SCC Workbook in FTA's Standard Cost Category format.
+Appendix 7 presents the Purple Line project cost estimate, based on the June 1, 2016 update of the SCC Workbook in FTA's Standard Cost Category format, which is the basis of the FFGA.

 E. Project Schedule